-Where any failure or delay by a party (Affected Party) in the performance of its obligations (excluding payment obligations) under this Agreement is caused, directly or indirectly, by a Force Majeure Event:
+Where any failure or delay by a party (Affected Party) in the performance of its obligations under the Agreement is caused, directly or indirectly, by a Force Majeure Event:

 - the Affected Party must as soon as practicable give the other party written notice of that fact;